Day 2 – Sessions and Speakers

 Session 6.4 Sustainability and Sustainable Food

 Tzu-Wei Fang (Grandpapa), 2024 World Agritourism Award winner, is a regional revitalization practitioner who integrates agriculture, education, and culture.
 Based in Yilan’s century-old traditional market, he founded the “Market School”, promoting farm-to-family learning journeys that connect young people, farmers, and the wider world.
-In 2026, he collaborated with Chiu Chao-ming of Green Impact Organic Farm to jointly present the concept:
+In 2026, he collaborated with Chiu Chao-ming of Green Impact Organic Farm to jointly present the concept: “Climate culture as a response to climate change—Agritourism is a solution.” a culture-centered framework that brings sustainability from "reports and indicators" back into "daily life and relationships."

 Caroline Paras is a Research Analyst at the Maine Center for Business and Economic Research at the University of Southern Maine, where she also teaches Local Food and Agritourism.
 For over 20 years, she served as a regional economic developer, where she specialized in downtown revitalization, business retention and expansion, Brownfields redevelopment, tourism, affordable housing, and the sustainability of working waterfronts and local food systems.
 An Interdisciplinary PhD student at the University of Maine, Caroline is exploring the role of agritourism in transforming visitors into lifelong consumers of Maine farm and fish products while cultivating a premium for local food.